Back-To-School: How to Get a Good Routine Going

 Summer activities like vacations, camps, swimming and just staying up later to enjoy the long days of summer can affect your family’s schedules, sleep, nutrition and daily routines.

-- Establish routine and regular bedtime.
+- Establish a regular bedtime.
 Sleep is essential to childhood growth and health and is necessary for all of us.
+Most children need between 9 and 10 hours of sleep each night.

-- Schedule appointments with your pediatrician to make sure the sports physical and immunizations are all up to date.
+- If you haven't already, schedule appointments with your pediatrician to make sure the sports physical and immunizations are all up to date.
 Children going off to college need the meningitis vaccine and both females and males should be vaccinated against HPV.

 - After summer trips to the ice cream parlor and the ballpark, it may be time to make a renewed commitment to sound nutrition emphasizing the Mediterranean diet.

-- If your loved one is going away to boarding school, college, or geographically away for the first time to study abroad, you will need to plan for more preparation both physically and mentally as well as perhaps for global realities.
+- If your loved one is away at boarding school, college, or geographically away for the first time to study abroad, you will need to plan for global realities.
 Talking to your soon-to-be adult child about issues relating to family values, behavior, safety, and communicating your expectations especially regarding subjects like money, drugs and alcohol use, sexuality, and risky behavior activities of those around them is important.
 Letting them know your expectations and keeping an open path of communication is very important.

-- If your child or grandchild has ADD or any learning disability now may be the time to meet in advance with school counselors to plan for your child’s needs.
+- If your child has ADD or any learning disability make sure you have met with school counselors to plan for your child’s needs.

-- Just like with any new phase in life, be it a birthday, a birth of a baby, a marriage, be sure to celebrate and plan for the beginning of each new school year!
+- Just like with any new phase in life, be it a birthday, a birth of a baby, or a marriage, be sure to celebrate when your child gets on the Honor Roll, reads their first book or does their own laundry at college!

 Be Strong.
 Be Healthy.
 Be in Charge!